Skip to content

 Before you can protect client data, you must identify where it lives.
 Your risk assessment must catalog every location — physical and digital — where Personally Identifiable Information (PII) is stored, processed, or transmitted.
 This includes desktop workstations, laptops, mobile devices, cloud storage, email servers, physical file cabinets, and every third-party software platform your firm uses.

 The risk assessment does not need to be a lengthy technical document.
 For a small practice, a two-page inventory that lists each data location and its associated risks — unauthorized access, theft, hardware failure, ransomware — satisfies the IRS requirement.
 Update this inventory every time you adopt a new tool or change your infrastructure.
+Firms with multiple offices should also review how data moves between locations; our guide on centralized security for multi-location tax offices covers this in depth.

 3. Safeguards Implementation